 Outbound Call Center Pricing

 There are three basic models to determine outbound call center pricing: hourly payment, pay for performance, and a combination of the two.
 The first model is far more frequent than the other two.
 But even within this category prices may vary significantly depending on the geographic location of the outsourcer.

 Thus, a US- or Canada-based call center will charge from $22 to $35 per hour, and if it is situated in Western Europe or Australia the price will grow to $40-$55.
 Much lower prices are offered by outsourcers from Eastern Europe and Africa/Middle East ($12-$25).
 The cheapest services you can employ are found in Latin America and Asia (from $8 to $18), as well as in India or Pakistan ($5-$10 per hour).

 Today, outbound call centers are a crucial part of any company’s strategy aimed at fostering long-term customer relationships and bringing the maximum return on investment.
-Outbound contact center cost can be drastically reduced by outsourcing.
+Outbound contact center costs can be drastically reduced by outsourcing.
 It will help you to keep your staff small while keeping a big business vibe.
 And at the same time, you will be able to employ a specialized and streamlined team of experts in the field to deliver high-quality services.